-The Senior Secured Notes are senior secured obligations of Acquisition Corp. that rank senior in right of payment to Acquisition Corp.'s subordinated indebtedness, including its existing senior subordinated notes.
-The obligations under the Senior Secured Notes are fully and unconditionally guaranteed on a senior secured basis by each of Acquisition Corp.'s existing direct or indirect wholly owned U.S. subsidiaries and any such subsidiaries that guarantee other indebtedness of Acquisition Corp. in the future.
+The Senior Secured Notes are senior secured obligations that rank senior in right of payment to our subordinated indebtedness, including its existing senior subordinated notes.
+The obligations under the Senior Secured Notes are fully and unconditionally guaranteed on a senior secured basis by each of our existing direct or indirect wholly owned domestic subsidiaries and any such subsidiaries that guarantee other indebtedness in the future.
 The Senior Secured Notes are not guaranteed by Holdings.
-All obligations under the Senior Secured Notes and the guarantees of those obligations are secured by first-priority liens, subject to permitted liens, in the assets of Holdings, Acquisition Corp., and the subsidiary guarantors that previously secured our senior secured credit facility, which consist of the shares of Acquisition Corp., Acquisition Corp.'s assets and the assets of the subsidiary guarantors, except for certain excluded assets.
+All obligations under the Senior Secured Notes and the subsidiary guarantees of those obligations are secured by first-priority liens, subject to permitted liens, in the assets of Holdings, Acquisition Corp., and the subsidiary guarantors that previously secured our senior credit facility, which consist of the shares of Acquisition Corp., Acquisition Corp.'s assets and the assets of the subsidiary guarantors, except for certain excluded assets.